 - unexplained abdominal pain

-- changes in bowel habits
+- changes in bowel habits, including diarrhea or constipation

 - unexplained weight loss